HabanaAI/gaudi-pytorch-bridge/docs/Pytorch_Operators_Split_Dtypes.rst

-resolve_conj                              No       No        No        No       No     torch resolve_neg                               No       No        No        No       No     torch result_type                               No       Yes       No        No       No     torch roll                                      No       Yes       Yes       Yes      Yes    torch round                                     Yes      Yes       Yes       Yes      Yes    torch round\_                                   Yes      Yes       Yes       Yes      Yes    torch rsqrt                                     Yes      Yes       Yes       Yes      Yes    torch
+resolve_conj                              No       No        No        No       No     torch resolve_neg                               No       No        No        No       No     torch result_type                               No       Yes       No        No       No     torch roll                                      Yes      Yes       Yes       Yes      Yes    torch round                                     Yes      Yes       Yes       Yes      Yes    torch round\_                                   Yes      Yes       Yes       Yes      Yes    torch rsqrt                                     Yes      Yes       Yes       Yes      Yes    torch